ClaudioZandonella/trackdown/README.md

   simple online interface that allows multiple users to simultaneously write/edit the same document.

-Thus, the workflow’s main idea is simple: Upload the `.Rmd` (or `.Rnw`) document to Google Drive to collaboratively write/edit the narrative text in Google Docs; download the document locally to continue working on the code while harnessing the power of Git for version control and collaboration.
+Thus, the workflow’s main idea is simple: Upload the `.Rmd` (or Quarto / `.Rnw`) document to Google Drive to collaboratively write/edit the narrative text in Google Docs; download the document locally to continue working on the code while harnessing the power of Git for version control and collaboration.
 This iterative process of uploading to and downloading from Google Drive continues until the desired results are obtained.
 The workflow can be summarized as:

 > Collaborative **code** writing using **Git** & collaborative writing
 > of **narrative text** using **Google Docs**